FernandaPsihas/FernandaPsihas.github.io/_posts/2023-08-08-AI-monstrance.md

 <br>

-Just stop for a moment to think about what the A.I. would say if it was trained to explain the purpose of this object.
-The geometry is there, it even looks kind of similar, but the main element.
-The thing that makes a monstrance what it is, is missing.
+Just stop for a moment to think about what the A.I. would say if it was asked to explain the purpose of this object.
+The geometry is there, it even looks kind of similar, but the main element, what makes the whole point of a monstrance what it is, is missing.
 The place for the Eucharist just isn’t there.

 <br>

 This, ladies and gentlemen, is a great metaphor for the senseless pursuits of this world in the absence of a knowledge of Christ.
-Without Christ, it is all pretty pictures that look like they might mean something, or matter somewhat, but upon inspection, they are just crude copies of the real thing with no memory of what they were supposed to be.
+Without Christ, it is all pretty pictures that look like they might mean something, or matter somewhat, but on closer inspection, they are just crude copies of the real thing with no memory of what they were supposed to be.

 <br>

-At the time I of course did not immediately stop to mourn the culture.
+At the time I of course did not immediately stop to mourn what this implies about what has happened to our culture.
 My pursuit, after all, was to enable my own complacency.
 So I did not relent.

 <br>